creador/TiLive/README.md

     -f, --alloy-compile-file <filename>  compile only one alloy file -P, --platform <platform>            target platform
-    -D, --include-dot-files              includes dot files in the bundle (defaults to false) -T, --target <app_name>              target TiShadow app (defaults to name on tiapp.xml or moduleid on manifest) -c, --ticommonjs                     support for applications using the ti-commonjs library
+    -D, --include-dot-files              includes dot files in the bundle (defaults to false) -T, --target <app_name>              target TiLive app (defaults to name on tiapp.xml or moduleid on manifest) -c, --ticommonjs                     support for applications using the ti-commonjs library
 ```